 - Enemy Without: The Avatar's.

-- Evil Cannot Comprehend Good: When Avatar begins hearing the voices of his friends encouraging him in the Final Chapter, he is frustrated, unable to understand why his power cannot silence the voices that interfere with his attempt to take over Avatar's mind.
-If the Avatar chooses to put him down once and for all, Grima takes a moment to figure out that, yes, the Avatar will give his life for the greater good.
+- Evil Cannot Comprehend Good: When Avatar begins hearing the voices of his/her friends encouraging him/her in the Final Chapter, he is frustrated, unable to understand why his power cannot silence the voices that interfere with his attempt to take over Avatar's mind.
+If the Avatar chooses to put him down once and for all, Grima takes a moment to figure out that, yes, the Avatar will give his/her life for the greater good.

 Grima: I am Grima